 5. No Income or Credit Requirements

-Reverse mortgages do not require income verification, credit checks, or the federal stress test.
-This makes them accessible to retirees who cannot qualify for any other lending product.
+No income verification, no credit checks, no stress test.
+Accessible to retirees who cannot qualify for any other lending product.
+See the full eligibility requirements.

 6. Access to Equitable Bank Through a Broker

-Equitable Bank offers the lowest reverse mortgage rates in Canada (currently starting at 6.44%) and the lowest setup fee ($995).
-However, Equitable Bank is broker-exclusive — you cannot access it directly.
-Working with a mortgage broker gives you access to all four reverse mortgage lenders, including the one with the best rates.
+Equitable Bank offers the lowest rates (from 6.44%) and lowest setup fee ($995).
+It is broker-exclusive — working with a broker gives you access.

 7. No-Negative-Equity Guarantee

-All four Canadian reverse mortgage lenders guarantee that you or your estate will never owe more than the fair market value of your home.
-This is a meaningful protection: in a worst-case scenario where your home declines in value while your loan balance grows, the lender absorbs the loss.
-Your heirs are never personally liable.
+All five Canadian lenders guarantee you or your estate will never owe more than the fair market value of your home.
+Heirs are never personally liable.

 8. Flexible Payout Options